 The analysis is at the disaggregated level for households' intake of different macro nutrients.
 Let the household i consume the jth nutrient with $j \in \{1, 2, 3\}$ at t.
-At the household level for each nutrient i, we regress the logarithmic household equivalent intake of the jth nutrient (K{ijt}) on a number of correlates of nutrition and health: 12 where the disturbances ε{iit} follow an i.i.d. normal distribution for each nutrient j; α{ii} denotes time-invariant and household-specific unobservables determining i's intake of the jth nutrient.
+At the household level for each nutrient j, we regress the logarithmic household equivalent intake of the jth nutrient ( $K{ijt}$ ) on a number of correlates of nutrition and health.
+Theoretically, this specification is related to the model of health production function (Thomas, 1994) where health or nutritional outcomes as an output is a function of a number of inputs (e.g. nutrient intakes and the quantity and quality of health care, and individual and household characteristics) with a standard utility function of household members under a budget constraint for the household.